smurphboy/smurphboy/README.md

-- 👋 Hi, I’m @smurphboy, Simon, M7SUM, 2E0UMS
+- 👋 Hi, I’m @smurphboy, Simon, M0SMU, formerly 2E0UMS and M7SMU
 - 👀 I’m interested in python, amateur radio and retro gaming
 - 🌱 I’m currently learning more about working satellites on amateur radio
 - 📫 How to reach me - you can find me on FT8 quite a lot or email me at <firstname>.<lastname>@gmail.com